 But if you’re trying to motivate a wide audience, such as a large, fragmented network of dealers that you don’t know much about, debit card incentives or gift card rewards would be your best option.

 Visa® Incentive Cards vs. Gift Card Rewards: A Side by Side Comparison

 The advantage of reloadable Visa®; incentive cards and gift card rewards is that they offer quick fulfillment.
 With Performance Tracking, Visa incentive cards can be reloaded as soon as you’ve verified their sales claim, especially if you integrate Performance Tracking with our Mobile App.
 Gift card rewards often have e-delivery.
 The time between action and reward is very short, whereas with merchandise, delivery becomes a factor, and incentive travel requires planning in advance.

-Additionally, card rewards are versatile and have wide appeal.
+Additionally, card rewards are versatile and have a wide appeal.
 Who couldn’t use a reloadable Visa® incentive card?
 And we have gift card options for over 175 popular brands, such as Amazon, Bass Pro Shop, Home Depot, and Lowes.
 But are Visa® and gift card rewards interchangeable?
 Not quite.
 While they have a lot in common, there are also some nuances to take into account.
 Looking at the chart below, which option makes the most sense for you?

 |Visa® Incentive Cards||Gift Card Rewards||Winner|

 |Appeal & Convenience||Visa® incentive cards can be used almost anywhere—online or offline.
 Using a Visa® incentive card requires no|

 adjustment for most participants.

 |With online shopping, gift card rewards are more convenient than they|

 before.
 However, participants are still limited by specific retail locations.